Learn more

 On the other hand, zk-rollups provide a more secure alternative by using cryptographic proofs to validate transactions off-chain.
 This ensures that transactions are correct without the need for a challenge period, leading to faster finality and stronger security.
 However, they are more complex and challenging to implement than optimistic rollups.

 Layer 2s as a whole have proven that they are here to stay.
 And now, a new era of innovation is beginning to take shape.
-Some of these new players are not only exploring different network ecosystems, such as Bitcoin and Solana, but also introducing novel technologies that aim to redefine what's possible in the L2 space.
+Some of these new players are not only exploring different network ecosystems, such as Bitcoin and Solana, but also introducing novel technologies such as BOB's hybrid L2 model that aim to redefine what's possible in the L2 space.

 While most existing layer-2 solutions have focused on scaling Ethereum with either an optimistic or zk-rollup, emerging players are targeting other networks such as Bitcoin and Solana, and bringing unique innovations to enhance performance.
 While there is a lot of innovation happening within the industry, here are four specific L2s that we are keeping a close eye on: